danielbodnar/awesome-stars/BY-LANG.md

 - [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to turn scripts into workflows and UIs.
 Open-source alternative to Airplane and Retool.
 - [anandanand84/technicalindicators](https://github.com/anandanand84/technicalindicators) - A javascript technical indicators written in typescript with pattern recognition right in the browser
 - [Cloud9Trader/TechnicalIndicators](https://github.com/Cloud9Trader/TechnicalIndicators) - Technical Indicators scripts for use in Cloud9Trader charts and trading algorithms
-- [Mathieu2301/TradingView-API](https://github.com/Mathieu2301/TradingView-API) - 📈 Get real-time stocks from Tradingview
+- [Mathieu2301/TradingView-API](https://github.com/Mathieu2301/TradingView-API) - 📈 Get real-time stocks from TradingView
 - [eContriver/finance](https://github.com/eContriver/finance) - This project facilitates trying different buy and sell strategies for stock and crypto currencies.
 There are also scripts that provide different types of security analysis.
 Both technical analysis and
 - [lee-steven/foodify](https://github.com/lee-steven/foodify) - 🌱 Web app for keeping track of expiring grocery items and searching recipes based on ingredients that you have - built with React and Node.js
 - [PLNech/MenuGen](https://github.com/PLNech/MenuGen) - An intelligent generator of well-balanced meals.